-We have started up a Polish reading group and invite readers of Polish with some involvement in or awareness of the UK publishing market to join.
-The focus is on contemporary literary fiction.
-The group is being organised by Tasja Dorkofikis (editor of PEN Atlas), and Antonia Lloyd-Jones (translator), who have picked out some titles to set the ball rolling.
-Meetings to discuss each book will be held in London roughly every four to six weeks.
-Dates and location to be found by scrolling down below.
+Our Polish reading group is now in its second year.
+We invite readers of Polish with some involvement in or awareness of the UK publishing market to join.
+The focus is on contemporary literary fiction, but occasionally we also read twentieth-century classics and non-fiction.
+The group is organised by Tasja Dorkofikis (editor of PEN Atlas), and Antonia Lloyd-Jones (translator).
+Meetings to discuss each book are held in London roughly every six to eight weeks.
+Dates and location to be found by clicking the ‘Where and When’ tab below.

 - Joanna Bator

 - Sylwia Chutnik

 - Piotr Paziński

 - Angelika Kuźniak